-Once it has been determined by school officials that there has been a violation of the Dance Behavior Expectations, Dress Standards, or Conduct Guidelines, the following steps will be taken:
+Once school officials determine that there has been a violation of the Dance Behavior Expectations, Dress Standards, or Conduct Guidelines, the following steps will be taken:

 - Student/guest will be asked to leave the event. - Parent contact will be attempted to the fullest level.